rclone/rclone/docs/content/docs.md

 example.
 You will see low level retries in the log with the `-v` flag.

-This shouldn't need to be changed from the default in normal operations, however if you get a lot of low level retries you may wish to reduce the value so rclone moves on to a high level retry (see the `--retries` flag) quicker.
+This shouldn't need to be changed from the default in normal operations.
+However, if you get a lot of low level retries you may wish to reduce the value so rclone moves on to a high level retry (see the `--retries` flag) quicker.